Brain Damage & Head Trauma

 Life care expenses can become a part of the brain damage victim’s future, and this cost not only affects medical expenses, but it also refers to rehabilitation expenses and in-home care fees.
 Usually, the majority of the in-home care is given by other members of the victim’s family, but, this does not mean the care is free or given without charge.
 Family members want to help, but this can also negatively impact their own employment and lifestyle.
 It is crucial to your case that you work with the right experts who understand these circumstances and can help produce the appropriate testimony throughout the settlement stage, and if necessary, at the time of the trial.
-At Cantor Crane, we’ll contract the highest trained “life care specialists” to work with your family and the victim’s case.
+At Cantor Injury Lawyers, we’ll contract the highest trained “life care specialists” to work with your family and the victim’s case.

 When calculating costs associated with a brain damage case, employment damages should be factored in as well.
 Because the victim may no longer be able to perform they work duties, compensation may be the only solution.
 Of course, there are times where the victim can seek out employment in another field, but the pay is at a much lower rate than what their previous lifestyle afforded.
 There are also cases where the victim can no longer work at all or the severe injury occurs to a child preventing them from ever attending college or securing a job.
-Because calculating the past, present and future loss requires a skillful legal team, look to Cantor Crane.
+Because calculating the past, present and future loss requires a skillful legal team, look to the Cantor team.